jdeluyck/kcoreorg-website/_posts/2025/2025-04-15-taking-back-control-webpresence-part3.md

 description: Where I (re?)discovered Proxmox for LXC hosting on a VPS
 ---

 *This is the third installment of a series of posts about taking back control of my web presence.
-[Part 1](/2025/03/15/taking-back-control-webpresence-part1/) is about hosting, [Part 2](/2025/03/30/taking-back-control-webpresence-part2/) talks about DNS.*
+In [Part 1](/2025/03/15/taking-back-control-webpresence-part1/) I ramble about VPS providers and containers while in [Part 2](/2025/03/30/taking-back-control-webpresence-part2/) I do DNS things*

 In Part 1 I talked about my initial hosting setup, which didn't quite work for me.
 I wanted something simpler - separate hosts, in a way, without having to actually buy a lot of VPS'.